Edchja/fuel-calc/README.md

 # Versions

 - `v1` is a basic terminal application.
-- `v2` will be a CLI tool, that can be used like a Shell script.
+- `v2` will be a CLI tool, that can be used in your terminal.